 Gout & Rheumatoid Arthritis Study: Methods

-Rheumatoid arthritis patients were selected between 1980 to 2007.
+Rheumatoid arthritis patients were selected between 1980 and 2007.
 Their medical history was followed until April 2012.
 From these subjects, patients with confirmed gout were analyzed.
 Gout was confirmed by the presence of uric acid crystals in joint fluid, or other established criteria, and excluded patients with:

 - Hyperuricemia without gout